-Medical Detoxification is a process in which individuals are systematically and safely withdrawn from addicting drugs, usually under the care of a physician.
-Drinking alcohol or using drugs causes physical dependence over time in some people.
-Stopping the use of alcohol or drugs results in physical withdrawal from these substances in people with a physical dependence.
-The detoxification process is designed both to treat the acute physiological effects of stopping drug use and to remove residual toxins in the body left as a result of using the chemicals found in drugs and/or alcohol.
+Medical Detoxification is a process that systematically and safely withdraws people from addicting drugs, usually under the care of a physician.
+Drinking alcohol or using drugs can cause physical dependence over time and stopping them can result in withdrawal symptoms in people with this dependence.
+The detoxification process is designed to treat the immediate bodily effects of stopping drug use and to remove toxins left in the body as a result of the chemicals found in drugs and/or alcohol.

-Many patients experience mild to moderate symptoms during withdrawal and can undergo detoxification without medications if they receive supportive care and monitoring.
+Many patients experience mild to moderate symptoms during withdrawal from alcohol and can undergo detoxification without medications if they receive supportive care and monitoring.
 Inpatient medical detoxification services are appropriate for alcoholics at risk for serious complications of withdrawal or those with co-existing medical conditions.
 These patients and those with previous alcohol withdrawal seizures, delirium tremens, or moderate to severe withdrawal symptoms should receive benzodiazepines to reduce the risk of adverse events.
-Other medications have also been used in the detoxification process including clonidine, an alpha-adrenergic agonist, and carbamazepine, an anticonvulsant used to prevent seizures or delirium.
+Other medications have also been used in the detoxification process including clonidine, which can help reduce symptoms such as tremor, mild depression, elevated blood pressure, anxiety and tension, and carbamazepine, an anticonvulsant medication used to prevent seizures or delirium.

 More recently, outpatient detoxification has been shown to be as effective as inpatient treatment and less costly for people with less severe alcoholism.
 This requires daily follow-up and monitoring.